This post is also available in: Svenska

 The greater the risk of being stung by mosquitoes, the greater the risk of getting malaria.
-The risk is generally less in city tourist hotels than if you live in rural areas near wetlands.
+In a tourist hotel in a city, the risk is generally less than if you stayed in the rural areas near wetlands.

-If you choose to go to a malaria-affected area with a small child, make sure to protect the child from mosquito bites.
+If you choose to go to a malaria-affected area with a small child – make sure you protect the child from mosquito bites.
 Mosquito nets impregnated with insect repellent are the best protection.
-Also give the child malaria prophylaxis, i.e. preventive malaria treatment.
+Also consider giving your child malaria prophylaxis, i.e. preventive malaria treatment.
 You can get more information printed out at travel vaccination clinics.

-If the child develops a high fever after you have been in a malaria-affected area, without having a significant cold during the year, seek emergency care for the child at a hospital and ask for a malaria test.
+If the child develops a high fever without having a significant cold during the year after you have been in a malaria-affected area, seek emergency care for children and ask for a malaria test.
 The samples need to go directly to a laboratory for analysis, so it is difficult to test at a health center.

 Other travel vaccinations for young children